wradlib/wradlib/README.md

 # README #

+wradlib is designed to assist you in the most important steps of processing weather radar data.
+These may include: reading common data formats, georeferencing, converting reflectivity to rainfall intensity, identifying and correcting typical error sources (such as clutter or attenuation) and visualising the data.

 [![Join the chat at https://gitter.im/wradlib/wradlib](https://badges.gitter.im/wradlib/wradlib.svg)](https://gitter.im/wradlib/wradlib?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 **To anyone who wants to use a bleeding edge version of wradlib from this repository:**